loarabia/Clang-tutorial/README.markdown

 See contents of the links above for a walkthrough of what these tutorials are doing.

+Note on the Windows build: Currently the paths are hardcoded.
+Please see the SharedBuild.targets file inside of the SharedBuild project to update the path for your specific LLVM and CLANG install.

+In particular, the LLVMLibsDirs property and the LLVMIncludes property should be updated.

 For any questions, please ping me via my github account.
 Changes and additions are always welcome.